Business Card Design

 In point 4, we briefly touched upon the idea of adding your photograph to your business card.
 While not every business will be comfortable adopting such an approach, it serves as an excellent example of simple ways to make your business card memorable — to make it stand out from the crowd — without resorting to more unusual methods or going overboard.

-For businesses in competitive markets, including some crucial element, could significantly increase customer base, only because you are the organisation that the audience remembers.
+For businesses in competitive markets, including some crucial elements, could significantly increase customer base, only because you are the organisation that the audience remembers.

 It does not have to be a photograph: consider adding bold or vibrant colour, some form of an interactive element, clever or intricate design work, subtle texturing, or a unique font.
 However, always ensure you are providing an accurate representation of your business.